 The gluten free cake batter for this cake is very creamy, and that is before adding the cream on top before it goes into the oven.

 Step 5: Put the cake batter into a greased cake pan.
 Arrange the apples over the top and pour on the cream.
+I arranged my apples in a decorative circular pattern.
 Sprinkle the remaining sugar over the top.

 If you use a springform pan, make sure to put a pan or aluminum foil under the springform pan.
-One reader noted that the cake batter can leak out of the springform pan.
+One reader noted that the cake batter could leak from the springform pan.

 What are the best apples for baking?